-Solar financing: How you finance your system can also play a part in determining which type of panel you choose.
+How you finance your system can also play a part in determining which type of panel you choose.
 For example, if you choose a power purchase agreement (PPA), you pay per kilowatt-hour for the electricity produced by the system.
 This means that, above any type of equipment you’re being offered, your monthly payments will determine your savings.
-By contrast, if you are buying your system, paying more for high-efficiency monocrystalline panels can result in higher returns on your solar investment.
+By contrast, if you are buying your system, paying more for high-efficiency monocrystalline solar panels can result in higher returns on your solar investment.

 What other solar cell technologies are there?

 Although they make up a significantly smaller percentage of the solar panel market (residential and commercial panels in particular), there are other solar panel options available besides monocrystalline and polycrystalline solar cells.
 One technology you may have heard of is thin-film solar, which includes panels made from a variety of materials that tend to be more lightweight and flexible than typical silicon panels.
 However, thin-film technology lags behind crystalline silicon technology in terms of efficiency and performance.
 To learn more, read our article about the different types of solar panels.